Educational Content

-Educational Content Created with Improved Success
+Created with Improved Success For

-For Deaf/Hard-of-Hearing Learners as the Focus
+Deaf/Hard-of-Hearing Learners

-Welcome to
+Welcome to Engage-Ed!

-Education Built For
+Education For

 Deaf/Hard-of-Hearing Students

-Engage-Ed creates lessons that are accessible to DHH students who sign, speech read, use captions and/or amplification, or any combination of the above
+Engage-Ed lessons are accessible to DHH students who

 Our student lessons are created FOR DHH students of all ages, with them specifically in mind